driehuis/retcon-acceptance/README.md

 If you change IP addresses, you must also change them in the bootstrap scripts.
 There is no templating for now.

+The zpool is created in a loopback device backed by storage in /var/tmp of the backup server.
+This obviously does not scale well for production, but no two ZFS users are alike so this forces you to think about your own ZFS deployment in production.

 Caveats
 -------